Bob Vila’s 10 “Must Do” Projects for January

 3. Put Your House on an Energy Diet

-This month, as you make your resolutions to spend less, go on a diet, join a gym, learn a new skill, or perhaps just find more time for yourself, consider adding another goal for 2023: using less energy.
+This month, as you make your resolutions to spend less, go on a diet, learn a new skill, or perhaps just find more time for yourself, consider adding another goal for 2025: using less energy.
 If you want to keep your house trim and fit in the new year, adopt these 12 easy ways to reduce your energy consumption and costs.

 4. Plan This Year’s Renovations

 Is it in your budget to redo the kitchen or bathroom this year?
-As you make financial plans for the new year (and start working on your 2022 taxes), take the time to plan for any upcoming remodels.
-Set a dollar limit now to help you decide whether to call a contractor or DIY.
-Just be sure to set aside 15 to 20 percent as a buffer, because most remodeling projects go over budget.
-Consult the IRS’s 2023 tax credits for energy efficiency, too, to see if your big reno qualifies for savings.
+As you make financial plans for the new year (and start working on your 2024 taxes), take the time to plan for any upcoming remodels.
+Set a budget now to help you decide whether to call a contractor or DIY.
+To however much you think your project will cost, add 15 to 20 percent—most remodeling projects go over budget.
+Consult the IRS tax credits for energy efficiency, too, to see if your big reno qualifies for savings.

 5. Build a Better Fire

-Although many of today’s homeowners opt for the convenience of a gas fireplace, the traditionalists among us still prefer the smoky smell, crackling sound, and tactile ritual of a real wood fire.
-There is an art to building a fire, but it all begins with the right choice of wood—and, of course, a fireplace that has been properly maintained.
+Although many homeowners opt for the convenience of a gas fireplace, the traditionalists among us still prefer the smoky smell, crackling sound, and tactile ritual of a real wood fire.
+There is an art to building a fire, but it all begins with the right choice of wood and, of course, a fireplace that has been properly maintained.
+If the idea of heating your home with wood is one you’d like to explore, read up on what to think about before installing a wood stove.

 6. Establish Order